 The operations should abide by the attribute properties

-Read only attributes (except those which are defined as setByCreate) should not be included in data related to creation of an object (e.g. not in createData) or in a specification of a desired object structure outcome
+Read only attributes (except those which are defined as setByCreate) should not be included in data related to creation of an object (e.g. not in createData) or in a specification of a desired object outcome

 Use of attribute value ranges, etc. to allow “effort” statement, optionality and negotiation to be supported by the interface